Psychodrama Aotearoa New Zealand

 The training is experiential so trainees learn from their direct involvement in the method as a protagonist, director, auxiliary and group member.

-Annual training programmes, as well as short training workshops, are provided by Training Institutes that have been accredited by the AANZPA Board of Examiners.
+Annual training programmes, as well as short training workshops, are provided by campuses that have been accredited by the AANZPA Board of Examiners.
 A person choosing to complete the requirements over 5-7 years may become certificated as a psychodramatist, sociodramatist, sociometrist or role trainer.

 Psychodrama training is relevant to people interested in enhancing personal, interpersonal and group functioning in the fields of health, education, organisational development and creative arts.